mttrs/tips/dig.md

 ;; Received 296 bytes from 205.251.196.229#53(205.251.196.229) in 35 ms
 ```

-dig can connect to whatever resolver you want to via @. when I see discrepancies I frequently run three dig commands:
+dig can connect to whatever resolver you want to via @.
+When there are any discrepancies, adding resolver would help.

 ```
 dig domain @1.1.1.1 # Cloudflare